 skin Health-

-Improves complexion, treats acne, and relieves burns.
+Improves complexion, treats acne, and soothe burns with Nagkesar paste and butter.

 Respiratory Relief-

-Used for asthma, cough, and fever.
+Used for asthma, cough, and fever, chew Nagkesar mixed with cardamom and rock candy.

 Digestive Aid-